 As much as I geek out about juices and smoothies and super foods, I’d never done a cleanse.
 I truly bristle against food rules in any form be they under the guise of Whole30 or Paleo or whatever.
 Like, I don’t Read More

 I got into the coaching business to help people.
 And when I first started, I knew how to do one thing better than anyone else I had ever met or read about: I knew how to help people with their food issues.

 My very first program, that I emailed to my friends and put on Facebook, was called Guerilla Weight Loss Class.
 I was terrified to put it out into the world for every soul to see.
 I felt naked, admitting to friends and family that I’d started this new career that mattered so very deeply to me.
 I worried that people would think what I was doing was dumb, silly, unimportant.
 I felt so afraid that there would be girls who would send the link of my class homepage to their friends and make fun of me behind my back.
 The fear almost paralyzed me.
 Almost.

-This week at The New South, we’re exploring power.
-Specifically, the power of our bodies, and how to honor it, harness it and leverage it to heal our relationship with our bodies.
+There is tremendous power in our bodies.
+When we learn how to honor it, harness it and leverage it we heal our relationship with our bodies.
 And ourselves.

 Because, right now, we have a chance to elevate.
 We can have a new beginning with our bodies, which includes a new beginning with our weight, with what we eat, and with how we feel about our bodies.
 It truly can all change.

 And we’re learning to elevate all aspects of our body relationship to make this change happen.